Thomas & Friends: Sodor's Legend of the Lost Treasure: Plot

-Marion the steam shovel finds the treasure chest John was searching for, which Hatt keeps in his safe overnight, intending to donate it to the museum.
-Thomas later meets a furious John, who demands the treasure.
-Thomas says that Hatt has the treasure and refuses to help John take it.
-Later, Ryan thanks Thomas for saving him.
-Thomas reveals and apologizes for his role in the accident, turning down his shed space to stakeout at Knapford in case John returns.
-John breaks into Hatt's office and steals the treasure, using Skiff and the pirate ship as his getaway.
-Thomas chases them through a junction where the minimum-gauge engines slow the ship by derailing their ballast trucks.
+Marion the steam shovel finds a treasure chest full of gold and jewellery, which Hatt keeps in his office overnight intending to donate it to a museum.
+Thomas meets a furious John, who demands the treasure be handed over.
+Thomas says Hatt has the treasure and rightfully refuses to help John take it.
+That night, John breaks into Hatt's office and steals the treasure, using Skiff and the pirate ship as his getaway.
+Thomas chases them through a junction where the minimum-gauge engines slow the ship by derailing their open wagons.
 A loose rope is caught on Ryan, who derails the flatbed carrying the ship, leaving John with only Skiff and the treasure.

-At Arlesburgh Harbour, Thomas attempts to knock Skiff off of the rails to no avail.
-At the launch ramp, John rows Skiff out towards the sea, and Thomas ends up partially submerged and fully immobilised.
-Skiff knocks Sailor John and the treasure off of him; the treasure sinks to the bottom of the harbour, and Sailor John is soon arrested by the police.
-Thomas is rescued and attempts to apologize to Hatt, fearing he will still be cross with him.
-Instead, Hatt is proud of Thomas, as Ryan explained everything to him, and assures Thomas that he will always be his "number 1 engine", thus finally reconciling.
+At Arlesburgh Harbour, Thomas tries derailing Skiff to no avail.
+At the rail-boat launch ramp, John rows Skiff out to sea, and Thomas ends up partially submerged.
+Skiff knocks John and the treasure overboard.
+The treasure sinks to the bottom of the harbour, and John is arrested by the police.
+Thomas is rescued and attempts to apologise to Hatt, fearing, but knowing he'll be furious with him again.
+Instead, Hatt is proud of Thomas as Ryan had explained everything to him about his actions, and Hatt assures Thomas that he will always be his "number one engine".

-When the branch line is completed, Sir Topham Hatt, who entrusts the new line to Daisy the diesel railcar, returns a fully-repaired Thomas to his branch line, and lets him cut the ribbon to the new line.
-Free from Sailor John, Skiff begins giving tours around Arlesburgh Harbour, and the treasure is recovered from the ocean.
+When the branch line is completed, Sir Topham Hatt gives a fully-repaired Thomas his old branch line job back, and lets him cut the ribbon to the new branch line, which he entrusts to Daisy the Diesel Railcar.
+The treasure is recovered and, now free of Sailor John, Skiff gives rail-boat tours of Arlesburgh Harbour.